 After all, despite being old and not good enough for properly playing games, it still performs well at playing movies, checking emails and doing some casual Web browsing.
-Suffice to say, I had plans for it: I wanted to tweak it a little bit and install Magisk to make sure I have the freedom to run all the apps I want.
+Suffice to say, I had plans for it: I wanted to tweak it a little bit and install Magisk so that I had the freedom to ran all the apps I wanted.
 For more information about what that means, look at this page.

 First thing first: the device was running Android 4.2.1.
 That is quite old, but luckily, some developers on XDA came up with a custom ROM.
-Scanno did a great job into creating a ROM for Android 4.4 while lj50036 provided the community with a ROM for Android 5.1.
+Scanno did a great job into creating an Android 4.4 ROM while lj50036 provided the community with an Android 5.1 ROM.
 These two ROMs are working perfectly, but that was not enough for what I had in mind.
-I needed some kernel-level customizations.
-Basing my work on the kernel provided by Asus did not really work out for me, so I decided to learn how to build the OmniROM image from scratch, to get a better idea of what kernel to use (and alter).
+I wanted to use Magisk and therefore I needed some kernel-level customizations.
+At the beginning I went straight for the kernel provided by Asus, but it did not really work out for me, so I decided to learn how to build the OmniROM image from scratch, to get a better idea of what kernel to use (and alter).

 So in this article, I am gonna discuss how to compile Android OmniROM on Gentoo and at the same time, how to make kernel customizations.

-The reason why the kernel shipped with the aforementioned OmniROM images is that the kernel version is 3.1.10, not enough to support Magisk.
+The reason why the kernel shipped with the aforementioned OmniROM images was not working for me is that the kernel version is 3.1.10, not enough to support Magisk.
 Magisk requires mount_namespace that is only available from Kernel 3.8.
 Luckily, this is not an insurmountable problem as pointed out on this XDA forum post.
 More details in the Kernel patching section.
 Let's proceed with setting up the environment and continue with the compilation of the ROM.

 To compile the OmniROM for your device, you need to have the right version of Java.
 Refer to the Android requirements page for more information.
 In my case, for Lollipop, I needed Java 7.